 Is my ex’s girlfriend/boyfriend allowed around my kids?
 In most cases, the answer to the question above will be, “Yes.”
 Typically, an ex’s girlfriend/boyfriend is allowed to be around the child(ren) and/or babysit during the other parent’s parenting time.

-Why Can Ex’s New Partner Be Around Kids?
+Why Ex’s New Partner Can Be Around & Babysit Your Kids

 The reason why your ex’s new partner can be around the kids is because s/he has parenting time and thus, has certain parental rights.
 In Minnesota, it’s presumed (absent evidence to the contrary) that each parent is competent to raise the child and make decisions regarding who can be around the child.
 This is a parental right in Minnesota for parents who have parenting time.

-Therefore, as long as the other parent has parenting time, s/he may generally decide who interacts with the child when in that parent’s care.
-Thus, this includes being able to decide to have a new boyfriend/girlfriend around the kids.
+Therefore, as long as the other parent has parenting time, s/he may generally decide who interacts with the child when in that parent’s care, including being able to decide to have a new boyfriend/girlfriend around the kids.

-It’s also similar to the idea that, unless otherwise specified previously in a divorce decree or other order, both parents have the right to select a babysitter of his/her choosing for the child during his/her parenting time.
-Therefore, unless specified differently in your parenting plan, decree, or parenting time order, an ex can usually have his/her new partner babysit as well.
+It’s similar to the idea that, unless otherwise specified previously in a divorce decree or custody order, each parent has the right to select a babysitter of his/her choosing for the child during his/her parenting time.
+Therefore, unless specified differently in your parenting plan, decree, or custody order, an ex could have his/her significant other babysit, as well.

-When Ex’s New Partner Can’t Be Around Kids
+When Ex’s New Partner Can’t Be Around or Babysit Children

 If that’s the case, having the ex’s girlfriend/boyfriend around the kids or babysit would be a violation of your current court order.
 Therefore, it’s always a good idea to check and know what your current order says regarding the matter.

 Or, if you don’t have a parenting plan, decree, or parenting time order, or there isn’t anything written regarding the matter in your current parenting plan, decree or parenting time order,